Listed on this page are our direct Bender

 generation removed.

 1.4.7.2.3.9.6.4.7.2.
-Nikolaus Klefenz, 1-14-1897--7-15-1918, the second of seven children of Bertha Laier and Jakon Klefenz born in Rauenebrg but died as a German soldier in The Great War at the famous battle of Chateau-Thiery.
+Nikolaus Klefenz, 1-14-1897--7-15-1918, the second of seven children of Bertha Laier and Jakob Klefenz born in Raueneberg but died as a German soldier in The Great War at the famous battle of Chateau-Thierry.
 Chateau-Thierry formed the tip of the German advance towards Paris, some 50 miles south-west.
 The battle ran from 6-26 June and by its end saw U.S. forces suffer 9,777 casualties, of which 1,811 were fatal.
 The number of German casualties is not known, although some 1,600 troops were taken prisoner.
 Fiercely defended by the Germans, the wood was first taken by the Marines (and Third Infantry Brigade), then ceded back to the Germans - and again taken by the U.S. forces a total of six times before the Germans were finally expelled.
 More critically, the combined Chateau-Thierry/Belleau Wood action brought to an end the last major German offensive of the war.
-Nikolaus Klefenz is my Bender / Blaies generation's 8th cousin, 2 generation removed.
+Nikolaus Klefenz is my Bender / Fries / Blaies generation's 8th cousin, 2 generations removed.

 1.4.7.2.2.1.8.7.2.3.
 Franz